sybrew/the-seo-framework/readme.txt

 	* When setting '0' as a password via quick-edit, WordPress actually doesn't consider it a valid password.
 So, TSF now won't reflect this via its quick-edit interface either.
 		* We already considered this behavior for the Classic and Block editor.
 	* An "Are you sure?" notice is now emitted when leaving the page without saving after the Primary Term is changed on Classic Editor.
+	* Resolved an issue where a double-click would yield an unchanged save state on the SEO Settings page by disabling the submit button after the initial click for 3 seconds.
 * **Notes:**
 	* WordPress 6.0 is now required, from 5.9.
 This allowed us to drop legacy Gutenberg support.